 3. On friendship as the foundation

-Ask people in durable relationships what holds it together and the answer is rarely passion.
+Ask people in durable relationships what holds it together and the answer is rarely passion — at least not passion as the primary substrate.
+Friendship comes up repeatedly, in various forms.

 - Blake Lively, on Ryan Reynolds: "We were friends for two years before we were ever dating.
 And I treat him like my girlfriend."